 Every model uses two types of source terms: an a priori source term and an a posteriori source term.
 A priori source terms are computed from simple schemes, e.g., using data such as plume height estimates as input information.
-An a priori approach may simulate the diversity of source terms could be used as a first approach in real-time, such as every centre uses its own source term.
 The a posteriori source term was obtained after inversion of satellite total column estimates (Stohl et al., 2011).

 For all models, the a priori source terms are, in a nutshell, derived from a plume model using plume height estimates from radar data (Arason et al., 2011).
-The plume models are respectively, PLUMERIA (Mastin, 2007) for FLEXPART, FPLUME emitted mass per time step, for MATCH and WRF-Chem.
-MATCH and WRF-Chem assume an umbrella-shaped plume with slightly different structures: While MATCH assigns 10% of the mass to below 25% of the plume height, 15% of the mass up to 50 % of the plume height, and the remaining 75 % of the mass to above 50 % of the plume height, WRF-Chem assigns 25 % of the mass from the vent height to the umbrella base (75% of the plume top height) and 75% of the mass to the umbrella

-(Folch et al., 2016) for MOCAGE, and the Mastin et al. (2009) relationship, which empirically relates plume height with
+The plume models are respectively, PLUMERIA (Mastin, 2007) for FLEXPART, F-PLUME (Folch et al., 2016) for MOCAGE, and the Mastin et al. (2009) relationship, which relates plume height with emitted mass per time step, for MATCH and WRF-Chem.
+MATCH and WRF-Chem assume an umbrella-shaped plume with slightly different structures: while MATCH assigns 10% of the mass to below 25% of the plume height, 15% of the mass up to 50% of the plume height, and the remaining 75% of the mass to above 50% of the plume height, WRF-Chem assigns 25% of the mass from the vent height to the umbrella base (75% of the plume top height) and 75% of the mass to the umbrella (Stuefer et al., 2013; Hirtl et al., 2019).
+Furthermore, radar plume heights used in both models were slightly different.
+The records of radar plume heights used in MATCH are those reported at the time of the Eyjafjallajökull eruption.
+Reports were provided for various durations from 3 to 21 hours (in steps of 3 hours).
+Some longer durations may just be a concatenate of repeated height levels in consecutive reports.
+For WRF-Chem, the 75% quantile of plume-top altitude statistics calculated for 3 hour time intervals and provided by Arason et al. (2011) is used.